khanra321/VaB/README.md

 Right hand: volume control (thumb–index distance)

-Visual feedback with lines, % values and countdown timer on the camera feed
+Visual feedback with lines, % values, and a countdown timer on the camera feed

 Safety cooldown to avoid accidental re-triggers